Set-OutlookSignatures/Set-OutlookSignatures/readme.md

  - $CURRENTMAILBOXPHOTODELETEEMPTY$
  - $CURRENTMAILBOXMANAGERPHOTO$
  - $CURRENTMAILBOXMANAGERPHOTODELETEEMPTY$
-2. Put the image into the signature template via "Insert | Pictures | This device".
-Make sure to select the option "Insert and Link" - if you forget this step, the original file name is lost and the script will not be able to identify the image to replace.
+3. Insert the image into the signature template.
+Make sure to use "Insert | Pictures | This device" (Word 2019, other versions have the same feature in different menus) and to select the option "Insert and Link" - if you forget this step, a specific Word property is not set and the script will not be able to replace the image.
+4. If you did not follow optional step 2, please add one of the following variable names to the alternative text of the image in Word (these variables are removed from the alternative text in the final signature):
+ - $CURRENTUSERPHOTO$
+ - $CURRENTUSERPHOTODELETEEMPTY$
+ - $CURRENTUSERMANAGERPHOTO$
+ - $CURRENTUSERMANAGERPHOTODELETEEMPTY$
+ - $CURRENTMAILBOXPHOTO$
+ - $CURRENTMAILBOXPHOTODELETEEMPTY$
+ - $CURRENTMAILBOXMANAGERPHOTO$
+ - $CURRENTMAILBOXMANAGERPHOTODELETEEMPTY$
-3. Format the picture as wanted.
+5. Format the image as wanted.

+For the script to recognize images to replace, you need to follow at least one of the steps 2 and 4.
+If you follow both, the script first checks for step 2 first.
+If you provide multiple image replacement variables, $CURRENTUSER\[..]$ has the highest priority, followed by $CURRENTUSERMANAGER\[..]$, $CURRENTMAILBOX\[..]$ and $CURRENTMAILBOXMANAGER\[..]$.
+It is recommended to use only one image replacement variable per image.

 The script will replace all images meeting the conditions described in the steps above and replace them with Active Directory photos in the background.
 This keeps Work image formatting option alive, just as if you would use the "Change picture" function.